PocketMine/PocketMine-MP/CONTRIBUTING.md

 * Opening braces MUST go on the same line, and MUST NOT have spaces before.
 * `else if` MUST be written as `elseif`. _(It is in PSR-2, but using a SHOULD)_
 * Control structure keywords or opening braces MUST NOT have one space after them.
-* Code MUST use tabs for indenting.
+* Code MUST use 4 spaces for indenting.
 * Long arrays MAY be split across multiple lines, where each subsequent line is indented once.
 * Files MUST use only the `<?php` tag.
 * Files MUST NOT have an ending `?>` tag.